 Atoms form ionic bonds when they donate electrons to, and accept electrons from other atoms.

-Let’s look at the above example.
-A sodium atom has one electron to lose to drop its outer level, and fluorine has one electron to gain to complete it.
-If the two atoms come into contact under the right conditions, they will exchange that single electron, and both atoms will be happy.
+In the GIF above, a sodium atom has only one electron in its outer level, and fluorine needs one electron to gain to complete it’s own.
+If the two atoms come into contact under the right conditions, they will exchange that electron and both atoms will be happy.

 But the exchange comes with a consequence.
 With the number of electrons changed, each atom no longer has a neutral charge.

-Atoms joined with ionic bonds tend to join together in a lattice structure like crystals.
-When you put them in water they tend to dissolve, as the special attraction of water molecules is often more attractive to the ions than each other.
+Atoms that are ionically bond tend to join together in a lattice structure like crystals.
+When you put them in water they tend to dissolve, as water molecules are often more attractive to the ions than each other.

 Ions tend to self-organise together to form a giant lattice.
 Image source: Get Revising UK